 U3A stands for the University of the Third Age, although the term 'university' should not be taken too seriously.
 Local U3As are learning cooperatives which draw upon the knowledge, experience and skills of their own members to organise interest groups that provide educational, creative and leisure opportunities in a friendly environment.
 There is no fixed syllabus, and there are no formal qualifications to be gained.
 We pursue learning for learning's sake - and for the joy of it; the teachers learn and the learners teach.

-Our magazine, Noticeboard, is published four times a year and can be downloaded from the website.
-Choose the "Magazine" tab in the menu at the top of this page to see the latest editions of the magazine.
+Our magazine, Noticeboard, is published four times a year and the latest issue can be downloaded from the link on the right hand side of this page.
 In the months where there is no magazine, a newsletter is published via e-mail and on the website with a limited number of printed copies available at the Social Afternoon.
 The latest newsletter can also be downloaded from this page, and the same applies to the latest issue of the national U3A newsletter.